YiHeeJu/YiHeeJu/README.md

 #  이희주(Yi, Hee-Ju) AI Engineer
 <p>Welcome to my page! </br> I'm heeju, artificial intelligence developer from Korean.
 (But I'm a student now. lol) </br> I'm ENFJ!
-I really love people, but I'm very shy. 🎼 </br> I’m eager to learn and grow by exploring various fields through diverse experiences. </br> I genuinely enjoy trying new things because I find joy and fulfillment in seeing my own progress. </br> It makes me even happier when I can use what I've learned to help others!</p>
+I really love people, but I'm very shy.
+(However, I say what needs to be said—positively.😁) 🎼 </br> I’m eager to learn and grow by exploring various fields through diverse experiences. </br> I genuinely enjoy trying new things because I find joy and fulfillment in seeing my own progress. </br> It makes me even happier when I can use what I've learned to help others!</p>

 <br />